Our rules and

 REGISTER STATUS means registration in the Purebred Register, or in the case of an animal entered in a Grading-up Register or other Register the number of top crosses of pure Simmental Blood in its pedigree.

 NAME of an animal means any or all of the prefix and her designation of the herd in which it was born, its station number, purebred or grading-up number or letters, and its year of birth number or letter, as the Council may from time to time decide.

 1. The Society shall keep registers as follows:

-- PUREBRED REGISTER, which shall include:
+a.
+PUREBRED REGISTER, which shall include:

 - Imported purebred Simmental cattle registered or eligible for registration in a Register, recognised by the Society.